 Indian Accounting Standards (Ind AS) are based on and have converged considerably with IFRS Standards as established by the Board.
 India has not embraced IFRS Standards for domestic company reporting and has not yet formally committed to doing so.

-It’s the need of the hour for the financial services to make their transition and adapt to this financial accounting standard for Indian companies.
+It’s the need of the hour for financial services to make their transition and adapt to this financial accounting standard for Indian companies.
 It is believed that the adoption of IFRS will help all Indian companies to focus on financial statement analysis more efficiently and effectively.
 As the financial scenario of the companies has changed and the financial trends have started emerging, it is the finance sector’s responsibility to transition to IFRS.

-The adoption of IFRS in India will help the financial services and companies, especially the small and medium ones in the industry, to focus on reporting financial statements.
-Also, these financial statements will bring clarity and transparency to the Indian companies’ financial reports.
+The adoption of IFRS in India will help financial services and companies, especially the small and medium ones in the industry, to focus on reporting financial statements.
+Also, these financial statements will bring clarity and transparency to Indian companies’ financial reports.